 Growth in Lewis and Clark County is primarily occurring in and around the City limits of Helena.
+The greater Helena Valley is seeing substantial housing development and even some business startups.
+East Helena is continuing to see population growth as well.

-Comparing Lewis and Clark County to the State of Montana and the United States projections shows that growth rates will continue at faster than average, except for the Median Household Income that will lag state averages
+Comparing Lewis and Clark County to the State of Montana and the United States projections shows growth rates will continue to grow faster than average, except for the Median Household Income that will lag state averages

 The population pyramid for the County shows a pattern more closely following US norms but still showing an outmigration of youth from the ages of 20-44 years of age.
-The median age in 2012 was 41.3 years of age with an expected median age in 2017 being 42.1 years of age.
+The median age in 2018 was 42.5 years of age with a median age in 2023 being 42.8 years of age.